Sylius/Sylius/docs/api/carts.rst

 Example
 ^^^^^^^

-To see the first page of all carts use the method below.
+To see the first page of the paginated carts collection use the below method:

 .. code-block:: bash